 We spent the afternoon at the pool and then shifted back to the lobby area, where they were celebrating “Cuba Day” at the resort by serving up roasted pig and beans and rice while a traditional Cuban band played music and some staff members put on a fashion show with the clothes being sold by vendors.
 There always seems to be something fun going on at the resort.

-The afternoon chill out session in our room was extra good, as I cracked into my cigars and enjoyed an amazing smoke out on our balcony, all alone, while the rest of the family watched tv.
+The afternoon chill-out session in our room was extra good, as I cracked into my cigars and enjoyed an amazing smoke out on our balcony, all alone, while the rest of the family watched tv.
 I put on my reggae playlist, opened a Bucanero beer, and enjoyed that cigar right down to the final half inch.
 Cuban cigars are best enjoyed in Cuba - they never taste quite as good as when you get them home.
 That perfect combination of alcohol, nicotine, and heat allows your brain to go into creative overdrive, and I decided at that moment that I need to play bass in a reggae band.
-But since I’m not good enough to actually get hired by a band, nor do I want to put in the hours to make it big, then I’m going to have to start my own, and make our modest aspirations clear from the start.
-I put together a mental list of all the people I know who play instruments, and assigned them each a new reggae name and role in my band.
+But since I’m not good enough to get hired by a band, nor do I want to put in the hours to make it big, then I’m going to have to start my own, and make our modest aspirations clear from the start.
+I put together a mental list of all the people I know who play instruments and assigned them each a new reggae name and role in my band.
 There are going to be very surprised to find themselves recruited into a reggae band, but they will get used to the idea.
 We’re doing to do covers of classic reggae songs, and maybe even an original or two if we can think of something to say.
 I’m thinking our first gig will be at a Glenhyrst Christmas party and if that goes well then maybe we will play a scorching set of reggae magic at the Port Dover marina pavilion, which is in the top echelon of playing venues in that region.
 Dare to dream, my friends.

 Our dinner at the Italian a la carte restaurant was fabulous - the look, the smells, the flavour, and the hard work of the chefs and servers made it truly extraordinary.
 We all gobbled up our food, loving all of it.
 I’m still amazed at how much better the a la cartes are compared to the uninspiring buffet.
-It aways takes a few days to figure out the ideal routine at a resort, but I think we’ve got a good system in place - buffet breakfast, seafood lunch, and then rotate through the three a la cartes for dinner.
+It always takes a few days to figure out the ideal routine at a resort, but I think we’ve got a good system in place - buffet breakfast, seafood lunch, and then rotate through the three a la cartes for dinner.

 The lobby bar featured a piano player tonight, so we enjoyed his music while playing a game of dice, which Stella won again, easily.
 By 9:30 we were beat so we returned to our room and called it a night.